Board of Directors

 Prior to joining Maytree, Kim led the Nonprofit Library Commons project at Imagine Canada, developing information sharing networks and tools to support capacity building in Canada’s community sector.
 Kim’s background in academic, government and public libraries includes eight years working in Ontario’s adult literacy sector.
 Kim has a Master of Arts and a Master of Information Science from The University of Toronto.

-Katarina Vukobratovic, Program Assistant
+Katarina Vukobratovic, Program Coordinator

 Katarina moved to Toronto from Belgrade, Serbia where she graduated from the University of Belgrade and worked as a translator/interpreter and a teacher.
 She has been working on various Maytree programs since 2003.